 1. Does everyone go through the same process?

-Yes, everyone, including the Clerk/Chief Executive (although the arrangements for probationers are slightly different as described above).
+Yes, everyone, including the Clerk/Chief Executive (although the arrangements for probationers are slightly different).

 2. When does the appraisal year start and finish?

 The appraisal year runs from 1 April to 31 March.
 Your end-year review will be carried out soon after 1 April and the form returned through your Head of Office/Group to the Human Resources Office by 31 May.